 4. South Street

 We took a walk to South Street to see the local nightlife and do some bar hopping.
-This main street is a hub for locals and tourists alike with over 300 shops and 60 restaurants, cafes and bars.
-There are entertainment venues for all kinds from theater to live music.
-After we exhausted ourselves with the people watching and filled ourselves with delicious food and beer, we took the quick taxi drive back to our hotel for a good nights sleep to be well rested for day two of our weekend trip.
+This main street is a hub for locals and tourists alike, with over 300 shops and 60 restaurants, cafes and bars.
+There are entertainment venues of all kinds from theater to live music.
+After we exhausted ourselves with the people watching and filled ourselves with delicious food and beer, we took the quick taxi drive back to our hotel for a good night's sleep to be well-rested for day two of our weekend trip.

-The next day we tried the second Philly cheese steak location, Geno’s Steaks.
+The next day we tried the second Philly cheesesteak location, Geno’s Steaks.
 There is no seating at Geno’s.
 You just walk up to the window and place your order outside.
-We enjoyed the sandwich in our car and gave our final judgment of which place has the better cheese steak.
-My vote was for Pats and my boyfriends’ was for Gino’s…. the debate lives on.
+We enjoyed the sandwich in our car and gave our final judgment on which place has the better cheesesteak.
+My vote was for Pats and my boyfriend's was for Geno’s…the debate lives on.

 5. Valley Forge